-In the beginning, especially if your practice is predominantly at home, using pillows, books, and towels is a good place to start – but one day you’ll want to upgrade and stop faffing around with makeshift props.
+In the beginning, especially if your practice is predominantly at home, using pillows, books, and towels is a good place to start.
+Check out my at-home prop video here if this is where you’re at.
+But one day, you’ll want to upgrade and stop faffing around with makeshift props.

 Good props will also allow you to float and glide through your poses with ease!

 This is especially true for Restorative Yoga as props are an integral part of the practice.